Migma: Problems

 At some critical electron density, these losses will be greater than the amount of energy fed into the system by the accelerators.
 To address this, the designs intended to operate with very low electron counts, on the order of one electron for every 100 ions.
 This leads to a significant limitation on the possible operating parameters of the design; if the electron counts are low the density of the fuel must be low to avoid the positive charge overwhelming the magnets, but if the electron density is increased to allow higher fuel density, the losses begin to increase through electron effects.

 In order to improve this figure, it was suggested that a second accelerator fire electrons into the chamber as well; if electrons met ions they would neutralize, and as such, they would no longer be subject to the magnetic fields and leave the chamber.
 The key to making this work would be to send the electrons into the center, where the slower ions that were no longer useful were massing.
 Free electrons were also to be scavenged by devices in the reactor chamber.

 In the late 1990s, a generalized consideration of these issues suggested that the Migma was not alone in this problem; when one considers bremsstrahlung in non-thermalized fuels, it appears that no system running on aneutronic fuels can approach ignition, that any system using non-thermalized fuels (including Migma) appear to be able to cover their losses.
 The only approach that appears to have a theoretical possibility of working is the D-T or perhaps D-D reaction in a thermalized plasma mass.

+In reply to this, the problem of space charge neutralization by electrons was addressed in Maglich's primary work, in the article TIME AVERAGE NEUTRALIZED MIGMA: A COLLIDING BEAM/PLASMA HYBRID PHYSICAL STATE AS ANEUTRONIC ENERGY SOURCE - A REVIEW.
+In this article Maglich details his discovery of transverse electron oscillation and control by biased plates.
+While this provided neutralization up to his highest achieved density, the density was then limited by injected current, and trapping efficiency, which were both low.
+This technique, discussed in "Section 10.
+How the space charge limit was exceeded", of the above named article, covers the theory and experimental of a novel method for space charge neutralization.
+What possibilities it holds for future progress in this field should perhaps not be disregarded out of hand.